VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/victoriametrics/README.md

      Interval for reloading the license file specified via -licenseFile.
 See https://victoriametrics.com/products/enterprise/ .
 This flag is available only in Enterprise binaries (default 1h0m0s)
   -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
+  -logNewSeriesAuthKey value
+     authKey, which must be passed in query string to /internal/log_new_series.
+It overrides -httpAuth.*
+     Flag value can be read from the given file when using -logNewSeriesAuthKey=file:///abs/path/to/file or -logNewSeriesAuthKey=file://./relative/path/to/file .
+     Flag value can be read from the given http/https url when using -logNewSeriesAuthKey=http://host/path or -logNewSeriesAuthKey=https://host/path
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int